-While detox is a necessary step towards recovery, a medically supervised detox is not treatment for addiction.
-For the best results, a person should enter rehab or recieve treatment immediately following detox.
+While detox is a necessary step towards recovery, a medically supervised detox is not a treatment for addiction.
+For the best results, a person should enter rehab or receive treatment immediately following detox.
 There are many treatment options available for a person suffering from Demerol abuse and addiction.

 Treatment Options For Demerol Abuse And Addiction

 The most effective treatment for addiction involves the combination of medications and behavioral therapy.
 Currently, there are three government-approved medications that may be used to treat Demerol abuse and addiction: methadone, buprenorphine, and naltrexone.